 The Clinical Science faculty believes that clinical scientists should be competent clinicians if they are to develop a complete understanding of clinical phenomena and the transfer of scientific knowledge to clinical practice.
 We therefore emphasize the development of strong clinical skills as an essential part of training.
 To this end, the Director of Clinical Training (DCT) is responsible for all aspects of clinical training including practicum, externship, and internship.
 The DCT’s primary mission is to ensure that each student receives a variety of supervised training experiences through which the student develops a high level of competency across multiple domains of clinical skills.

 In the student’s third year, practicum is referred to as “Externship” and is conducted at a local, regional, or out-of-state center, facility, or agency.
 The purpose of Externship is to have a supervised practicum experience outside of the PSC that is complementary and/or consistent with one’s career goals.
-The Externship is arranged by the student in collaboration with their chosen site, and a student can have multiple externship placements throughout their third year of study.
+The Externship is arranged by the student in collaboration with their chosen site, and a student can have multiple externship placements throughout their third year of study and beyond.
 The Director is responsible and available for guidance and consultation throughout the Externship experience.
 A sample of recent Externship settings includes:

 - Veterans Administration Medical Center, Salem VA